KyleCrawford/BasicBlog/README.md

 # Basic Blog
-Simple Blog made using C# ASP .NET Framework 4.8 MVC with Entity Framework
+Simple Blog made using C# ASP .NET Framework 4.8 MVC with Entity Framework (Intention to build a project to upgrade to .Net 6)

 Work In Progress...